ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 cannot be resolved to the final STH, clients should follow the requirements and recommendations set forth in
 {{blocking-policy-response}}.

-When multiplied by the number of logs from which a client accepts STHs, this number of unique STHs grow and the negative privacy implications grow with it.
-It's important that this is taken into account when logs are chosen for default settings in HTTPS clients.
-This concern is discussed upon in
-{{privacy-sth-interaction}}.

 ### HTTPS Clients and Proof Fetching {#clients-proof-fetching}